 - Support, strengthen and expand branch office operations.
 We believe that increasing the penetration of our existing markets is an effective and cost-efficient means of growth as we are able to capitalize on our reputation and growing brand awareness in the territories in which we operate.
 We believe that there is substantial opportunity to further penetrate these territories.
-We intend to increase our penetration in our existing markets by continued growth through the effective use of insurance broker networks, referrals from current clients and marketing efforts within the local business community. - Increase client utilization of our services.
+We intend to increase our penetration in our existing markets by continued growth through the effective use of referrals from current clients, insurance broker networks and marketing efforts within the local business community. - Increase client utilization of our services.
 We believe that we will be able to continue to maintain our average level of professional service fees per client employee and improve client retention as our clients more fully utilize our current service offerings, including cross selling among staffing, PEO, ASO and permanent placement.
 We invest substantial time integrating our services into our client organizations to optimize their effectiveness and measure their results.
 Our long-term partnership philosophy provides us with the opportunity to expand our PEO and staffing services. - Enhance management information systems.
 We continue to invest in developing our information technology infrastructure.
-We believe that our platform gives us a competitive advantage by allowing us to provide a high level of flexibility to satisfy a variety of demands of our small and medium-sized business clients on a costeffective basis.
-Furthermore, we believe that our current technology platform is capable of supporting our planned development of new business units and increased market share for the foreseeable future. - Penetrate new markets.
+We believe that our platform gives us a competitive advantage by allowing us to provide a high level of flexibility to satisfy a variety of demands of our small and medium-sized business clients on a cost-effective basis.
+Furthermore, we believe that our current technology platform is capable of supporting our planned develop-ment of new business units and increased market share for the foreseeable future. - Penetrate new markets.
 We intend to open additional branch offices in new geographic markets as opportunities arise.
 We have developed a well-defined approach to geographic expansion which we will use as a guide for entering new markets. - Pursue strategic acquisitions.
-Since our initial public offering in June 1993, we have completed 26 acquisitions of complementary businesses.
-Effective July 2, 2007, we acquired certain assets of Strategic Staffing, Inc., a privately held staffing services company with 6 offices, 5 of which are in Utah and one in Colorado.
-Effective December 3, 2007, we acquired certain assets of Phillips Temps, Inc., a privately held staffing services company with one office in Denver, Colorado.
-In addition, effective February 4, 2008, we acquired certain assets of First Employment Services, Inc., a privately-held staffing services company with two offices in Arizona.
+Since our initial public offering in June 1993, we have completed 27 acquisitions of complementary businesses.
 In order to increase our client base, expand our presence in existing markets, enter new markets and broaden our service offerings, we may continue to pursue strategic acquisitions, particularly in the staffing area.